isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_cryptography/00_subsitution_cyphers/_index.md

 💻 **In`extension_ciphers.py`, construct the code for the `reverse_each_word()` function.**
 Be sure to consider:
-- what existing function  you use?
+- what existing function can you utilize?
-- what should it input and output
+- what should it input and output?

 💻 **Test your function at the bottom of the file.** Be sure to test multiple cases.